uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 Also provides implementation details for supporting the following modules for `virtual-host-gatherer`:

 - A generic (JSON-file based) module that enables Administrators to provide its own custom virtual instances definition.
-- A module for gathering virtual instances from Azure Cloud.
+- A module for gathering virtual instances from Azure Cloud (based on libcloud).
-- A module for gathering virtual instances from AWS.
+- A module for gathering virtual instances from AWS (based on libcloud).
-- A module for gathering virtual instances from Google Compute Engine.
+- A module for gathering virtual instances from Google Compute Engine (based on libcloud).

-- A generic Public Cloud module based on Apache Libcloud (support for multiple Public Clouds).
+As an alternative, this RFC also provides examples of "non-libcloud" based module implementation using particular libraries to deal with each Public Cloud provider.

 This way, the Administrators will be able to define and/or gather their virtualization environments in the public clouds and make the subscription matcher do a succesfull matching of the "1-2 Virtual Machine" subscriptions.